-Note: Participants with a source of guaranteed financing have until 1 July 2020 to apply to the MPH/ICHD.
-However, visa applications can take several months to process and candidates are therefore advised to apply early.
+Note: Participants with a source of guaranteed financing have until 1 July of the year you start your studies to apply to the MPH.
+However, visa applications can take several months to process and candidates are therefore advised to apply as early as possible.

 For cancellation within seven days no fee is required and 100 per cent of the fee will be reimbursed if already paid.
 For cancellation by candidate see cancellation fees.